 Is The Original Plea Offer Off The Table If Somebody Is Convicted At Trial?

 Typically, you will see worse punishment if convicted at trial.
 One of the big reasons is if you are taking a plea agreement, more likely than not the state has multiple charges against you, and they are going to drop several of the charges and accept one of the charges.
 A lot of times, those plea agreements come with a recommendation, and the state’s attorney is well within the authority to remove that recommendation if you decide to go to trial.
 If you are going to trial and you have 10 charges, you can have a plea where you plea one charge, and you end up with 10 different charges where you are guilty on all of them, and the judge will give you a sentence on each of those charges.
 Typically, when you try and you have other charges, at the minimum you are going to be paying fines in the case.

 Some cases may be different, because if you have one charge and the state offers you guilty on one charge and you try that, you only have one thing to beat.
 You may end up getting the same thing if you are found guilty at trial as opposed to taking a plea agreement.
 Those are very fact-specific.
 The police are very good at overcharging people, stacking up several different charges to assist the prosecutors in making plea deals.
 Would you rather plea to something that can put you into jail for 4 years or would you rather plea to something that could put you into jail for 60 days?
 A lot of people will take something that they can get out of in 60 days rather than face the larger potential punishment.

 For more information on Witnesses Not Appearing At Trial, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (301) 892-6007 today.
+Get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.